GLOBAL MARKETS-Global shares edge higher on U.S. data; dollar gains

 Separatists attacked a Ukrainian national guard base overnight in the worst fighting so far in a 10-day pro-Russian uprising.
 The United States, Russia, Ukraine and the European Union on Thursday issued a joint statement calling for the violence to end.

-“The statement reduces the geopolitical concerns that have been overhanging the market.
-That’s why we’ve seen a pop up in Treasuries yields and the dollar,” said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange in Washington.
+“It’s encouraging because they are working together and they are trying to de-escalate the tension in eastern Ukraine,” said Lou Brien, market strategist at DRW Trading in Chicago.

-The joint statement spurred traders to trim their safe-haven holdings in the Japanese yen and Swiss franc, and boosted the Russian rouble to its highest level against the dollar in seven days.
+The joint statement spurred traders to trim their safe-haven holdings in the Japanese yen and Swiss franc, and boosted the Russian rouble to its highest level against the dollar in four days.

 It also spurred selling in safe-haven U.S. government bonds.
-The benchmark 10-year Treasury note fell 23/32 in price to yield 2.72 percent.
+The benchmark 10-year Treasury fell 27/32 in price to yield 2.729 percent.

 The rising tension in Ukraine did not affect U.S. stocks, which were little changed.
 Strong results from industrial conglomerate GE and investment bank Morgan Stanley were offset by disappointing results late on Wednesday from IBM and Google.